Law Commission to consider the potential introduction of a consumer class actions regime

 Further engagement with a broad range of individuals and organisations will take place once work on the project is underway, ahead of the publication of a consultation paper setting out the Law Commission’s provisional proposals for reform.

-Further details on the project are available here.
+Further details on the project are available on the project page.